Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

 ```

 ## Finding content by a search query {#searchingbyquery}
-To find content based on more complex search queries, such as using Alfresco Full Text Search (AFTS), use the
+dTo find content based on more complex search queries, such as using Alfresco Full Text Search (AFTS), use the
 [`SearchApi`](https://github.com/Alfresco/alfresco-java-sdk/blob/develop/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-search-rest-api/docs/SearchApi.md#search){:target="_blank"},;

 ```java